Subtree Mode and Applications: Introduction

-\paragraph{Motivation.} \SM is motivated by several applications in domains such as text analytics and biology.
-We sketch some of these applications below.
+We next motivate \SM from a practical standpoint. \SM is motivated by several applications in domains such as text analytics and biology.
+We sketch some of these below.

-\emph{SNP-based Phylogenetic Tree Annotation.}~ Single-nucleotide polymorphisms (SNPs) are genetic variations at specific nucleotide sites within a species' genome.
+\emph{SNP-based Phylogenetic Tree Annotation.}~Single-nucleotide polymorphisms (SNPs) are genetic variations at specific nucleotide sites within a species' genome.
 SNPs are linked to diseases such as cancer, Alzheimer’s disease, and other inherited disorders~\cite{Kostem2011,pnas04}.
 Owing to their physical proximity to disease-associated loci, SNP alleles are frequently co-inherited with pathogenic variants across generations, reflecting the principle of genetic linkage~\cite{Syvanen2001AccessingGV}.
 Phylogenetic trees show evolutionary relationships between organisms; a leaf represents an organism from which a DNA sequence has been obtained, and an internal node represents a common ancestor of all the organisms that correspond to its leaf descendants~\cite{phylobook}.
 The leaves are often annotated manually with categorical values related to SNPs (e.g., types of diseases~\cite{10.1371/journal.pone.0005022}), and each internal node with a value summarizing the values of its subtree~\cite{10193,plospathogens,pnas2025,10.1093/nar/gkae268}.
 We can model such a phylogenetic tree as $\mathcal{T}$ and color each leaf of $\mathcal{T}$ according to the SNP-related value of its corresponding leaf in the phylogenetic tree.
 Then, the mode of $v$ identifies the most prevalent SNP-related value among the group of organisms corresponding to~$v$, supporting interpretation and hypothesis generation about evolutionary processes~\cite{mbe25}.
+Thus, \SM can reveal significant associations, such as clade‑specific markers~\cite{Coll2014} and genotype–phenotype links~\cite{10.1093/bioinformatics/btad215,Arora2017OriginSyphilis}, between subtrees and SNP-related values.
+This is valuable in studies of pathogen spread~\cite{plospathogens} and antibiotic resistance evolution~\cite{Arora2017OriginSyphilis}.
+For example, coloring the phylogenetic tree in~\cite[Fig. 3b]{10193} by ``continent of origin'' and solving \SM identifies subtrees where Ethiopian samples are prevalent, which is central in the study of~\cite{plospathogens}.
+Similarly, coloring the phylogenetic tree in~\cite[Fig. S1]{10193} by SNP state at selected genomic positions (respectively, by antibiotic resistance status) identifies subtrees where particular SNP states (respectively, resistant samples) predominate in the data of the study of~\cite{Arora2017OriginSyphilis}, which is crucial for detecting genotype-phenotype links.
+There are widely-used systems for annotating phylogenetic tree nodes with values (e.g.,~\cite{itol6,10193,icytree}) but one must manually compute the most frequent colors (i.e., solve \SM) and perform the annotation in these systems, whereas our approach is automatic and efficient.

 \begin{example} Fig.~\ref{fig:biological_example} shows an SNP-based phylogenetic tree alike the ones used to study the Influenza A virus in~\cite{10.1371/journal.pone.0005022}.
 The leaves are annotated with Influenza A subtypes (H1N1, H1N2, H5N1, and H5N8), and the internal nodes represent \emph{lineages} (subtrees sharing specific patterns of SNPs).
 An internal node with .1 and .2 corresponds to a subtype in the Eastern and Western Hemisphere, respectively.
 We model the tree in Fig.~\ref{fig:biological_example} as $\mathcal{T}$ in our \SM problem and assign colors $0$ (blue), $1$ (green), $2$ (red), and $3$ (orange) to the leaves of subtype H1N1, H1N2, H5N1, and H5N8, respectively.
 Thus, the number of nodes $N$ of $\mathcal{T}$ is $20$, and the number of colors $\Delta$ is $4$.
 Given a query consisting of the node H1, \SM outputs $0$, as the subtree rooted at this node has more blue leaves than green. \end{example}